 A multipart linear shape.
 Polyline geometries represent the shape and location of linear features, such as a street in a road network, a contour line representing an elevation value, or a hiking trail.
 A polyline can be used to define geometry for features and graphics, or as input or output for tasks or geoprocessing operations, such as the output of a network trace.

 A segment represents an edge of a multipart geometry, connecting a start to an end point.
 A segment describes a continuous line between a start location and an end location.
-The ArcGIS Platform, including this API, supports both linear segments (represented by LineSegment) and curve segments (represented by CubicBezierSegment and EllipticArcSegment).
+ArcGIS software supports both linear segments (represented by LineSegment) and curve segments (represented by CubicBezierSegment and EllipticArcSegment).

 Allows discovery and management of the transformations used to convert coordinates between different datums.
 The transformation catalog class provides a mechanism for discovering available DatumTransformation objects.
 You can retrieve the default transformation used internally to convert coordinates, and find other available transformations.
 An area of interest may be taken into account.